At eNow, we not only believe in renewable solutions for the transportation industry—we make them a reality.

 eNow has partnered with Canadian Solar to produce our proprietary solar photovoltaic (PV) panels.
 Canadian Solar acquired a minority equity interest in eNow in 2017, expanding not only eNow’s future reach, but also its historical relevance.
 Canadian Solar was founded in 2001 with a 3-watt solar power battery trickle charging system for cars; it shipped 200,000 units the first year with a revenue of more than $3 million.
 Canadian Solar Chairman and CEO Dr. Shawn Qu noted that eNow’s power management for the commercial transportation industry is “a big step forward” from Canadian Solar’s initial product—and the result will be a significant impact on both fuel costs and vehicle emissions. eNow systems increase output by 25-30% over other existing systems.

 eNow’s leadership is steeped in solar expertise.
 Founder Jeffrey Flath, for example, was instrumental in the creation of a solar-powered billboard while president of Cooley Group, a global leader in the design and manufacture of high-performance, flexible composites.
-Bob Doane, VP of Technology, has more than 30 years of experience in advance technologies, including commercial-scale solar development.
+Bob Doane, VP of Technology, has more than 30 years of experience in advanced technologies, including commercial-scale solar development.
 And Philip Pierce, eNow Research & Development Associate, has more than 35 years of experience working with advanced technology systems, most notably at Lockheed Martin Corporation.
 Other eNow leaders have extensive backgrounds in technology, mechanical/electrical infrastructure applications, executive manufacturing management and commercial transportation industry sales.

 The eNow Difference